Philadelphia Cerebral Palsy Lawsuit

 • Taking the case to trial – If necessary, we are fully prepared to take your case to trial and handle all aspects of presenting the facts and arguing in front of a judge and jury.

-• The existence of a doctor-patient relationship and the duty of care of the physician not to cause harm and to handle the birth according to the accepted standard of care.
+• There was a doctor-patient relationship and the physician had a duty of care not to cause harm and to handle the birth according to the accepted standard of care.

 • This duty was breached and the doctor was negligent by acting or failing to act in a way a competent doctor would behave according to the standard of care.